 In Canada, Canadian employment law can be distinguished from Canadian labour law.
 In some countries, one labour and employment law regulates both the individual employment relationships, as well as the collective bargaining relationships.

-Canadian Labour law known as the Canada Labour Code, on the other hand, narrowly focuses on collective bargaining, and the regulations governing the relationships between the employers, and their employees who are represented by a union.
+Canadian Labour Law known as the Canada Labour Code, on the other hand, narrowly focuses on collective bargaining, and the regulations governing the relationships between the employers, and their employees who are represented by a union.

 The Canada Labour Code is enacted by Parliament, with each of the provinces having their own acts, named, either,

-Employment legislation in Canada, is necessary as only about a third of the workers in Canada belong to a union, and thereby have some form of legal rights regarding employment.
+Employment legislation in Canada is necessary as only about a third of the workers in Canada belong to a union, and thereby have some form of legal rights regarding employment.

 What about the rest of the workers?
 They also need some form of legislation to protect certain of their basic rights of employment.
 There are employment issues that are not easily dealt with in the workplace, such as, wage-payment protection, wrongful dismissals, human rights, racial discrimination, sexual harassment, and religious discrimination, etc.